rafgraph/rollpkg/README.md

 ### ESLint config

-If you want to use ESLint (recommended) you can extend the config provided by `rollpkg`.
+If you want to use ESLint (recommended) you can extend the [config provided by `rollpkg`](https://github.com/rafgraph/rollpkg/blob/main/configs/eslint.js).
 It includes support for TypeScript, JavaScript, React, Prettier, and Jest (including the React Testing Library).
 The provided ESLint config mostly just extends the recommended defaults for each plugin.

-There is no need to install ESLint as it is included with `rollpkg`.
+There is no need to install ESLint or specific plugins as they are included with `rollpkg`.
 In `package.json` add:

 > Note that the path includes `./node_modules/...`, this is because in order for ESLint to resolve `extends` it requires either a path to the config, or for the config to be published in its [own package named `eslint-config-...`](https://eslint.org/docs/developer-guide/shareable-configs).
 I may publish this config separately at some point, but for now it will remain a part of `rollpkg` for easy development.